 BambooHR is another software platform that provides HRIS solutions for small- and medium-sized businesses.
 Like Zoho People, BambooHR simplifies the process of tracking current employee data, managing job postings, tracking paid time off and vacations, and many more functions.
 Better still, BambooHR simplifies the process for managing performance reviews and company culture.

-Although Zoho People also does the former, it doesn’t have a stated solution for the latter.
 This is one of the reasons many employee-centric companies love BambooHR, as the platform emphasizes workplace culture management and keeping employees happy.
 BambooHR also emphasizes recruiting and employment features, which Zoho People supports but only at higher support tiers.
 Many of these functions come baked into Bamboo’s lower-tier plans.

 BambooHR Essentials costs $6.19 per employee per month, and BambooHR Advantage costs $8.25 per employee per month.
 This puts BambooHR way ahead of Zoho People in terms of cost per user.
 So if price sensitivity is a concern of yours BambooHR might not be the right fit.
 Check our full BambooHR review for more information.